nlpnlpnlp/TaGR/README.md

 We suggest you to create a virtual environment with: conda create -n TaGR python=3.8.20

-Then activate the environment with: conda activate PORAT
+Then activate the environment with: conda activate TaGR

 Install packages: pip install -r requirements.txt